Anubhaw19/Terraform-Project/README.md

 - `EC2 Instance`

-after crerating these resources ,running a `Docekr` container to start a `Nginx` server.
+after crerating these resources ,running a `Docker` container to start a `Nginx` server.

 the whole infrastructure creation is automated via `Terraform`.